Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Setting and Assumptions

+\end{assumption} In the sequel, the dependency of the noise level on the diffusivity is sometimes omitted in the notation and we simply write $\sigma$ instead of $\sigma(\nu)$. \begin{remark}[On Assumption \ref{assump:key} {\hyperref[assump:key]{(noise-scaling)}}] ~ \begin{enumerate}[(a)] \item As for any time $0\le t\le T$ and location $y\in\Lambda$ we have

-Assumption \ref{assump:key} \hyperref[assump:key]{(Noise--scaling)} ensures that the noise level $\sigma$ and the diffusivity $\nu$ scale such that the variance of the Gaussian integral in \eqref{eq:RandomField1} does not degenerate as $\nu\to 0$ and thus $\var(X_t(y))\sim 1$.
+Assumption \ref{assump:key} \hyperref[assump:key]{(noise-scaling)} ensures that the noise level $\sigma$ and the diffusivity $\nu$ scale such that the variance of the Gaussian integral in \eqref{eq:RandomField1} does not degenerate as $\nu\to 0$ and thus $t^{-\alpha}\var(X_t(y))\sim 1$, $0<t\le t$.
 Any other coupling of $\nu$ and $\sigma$ would imply either exploding or vanishing variance of $X_t(y)$.
-Consequently, this coupling between $\nu$ and $\sigma$ arises naturally when modelling random phenomena with SPDEs at low diffusivity. \item If $B$ has finite Hilbert--Schmidt norm, then \eqref{eq:Lowerbound} can only hold with $\sigma$ not tending to zero and Assumption \ref{assump:key} \hyperref[assump:key]{(Noise--scaling)} is violated.
-Since the latter is required for first order SPDEs, this case is excluded. \item In the case of Dirichlet boundary conditions, the lower bounds in Assumption \ref{assump:key} \hyperref[assump:key]{(Noise--scaling)} cannot hold uniformly in $y\in\Lambda$, which is circumvented by the restriction to a subset $\Gamma$ with positive distance to $\partial\Lambda$. \item The parameter $0<\alpha<1$ in Assumption \ref{assump:key} \hyperref[assump:key]{(Noise--scaling)} regulates the temporal behaviour of the density of $X_t(y)$, compare Proposition \ref{prop:DensityBounds} (below).
-The lower $\alpha$, the faster the density is smoothed out after the deterministic initial condition. \item For any $p\ge 1$, Lemma \ref{lem:UniformBoudnednessSolution} shows $\EV{\abs{X_t(y)}^p}<\infty$, uniformly in $0\le t\le T$, $y\in\Lambda$ and $0<\nu\le \bar{\nu}$. \end{enumerate} \end{remark}
+Consequently, this coupling between $\nu$ and $\sigma$ arises naturally when modelling random phenomena with SPDEs at low diffusivity. \item If $B$ has finite Hilbert-Schmidt norm, then \eqref{eq:Lowerbound} can only hold with $\sigma$ not tending to zero and Assumption \ref{assump:key} \hyperref[assump:key]{(noise-scaling)} is violated.
+Since the latter is required for first order SPDEs, this case is excluded. \item In the case of Dirichlet boundary conditions, the lower bounds in Assumption \ref{assump:key} \hyperref[assump:key]{(noise-scaling)} cannot hold uniformly in $y\in\Lambda$, which can be circumvented by the restriction to a subset $\Gamma$ with positive distance to $\partial\Lambda$. \item The parameter $0<\alpha<1$ in Assumption \ref{assump:key} \hyperref[assump:key]{(noise-scaling)} regulates the temporal behaviour of the density of $X_t(y)$, compare Proposition \ref{prop:DensityBounds} (below).
+The lower $\alpha$, the faster the density is smoothed out after the deterministic initial condition. \item For any exponent $p\ge 1$, Lemma \ref{lem:UniformBoudnednessSolution} shows $\EV{\abs{X_t(y)}^p}<\infty$, uniformly in $0\le t\le T$, $y\in\Lambda$ and $0<\nu\le \bar{\nu}$. \end{enumerate} \end{remark}